Just another brutalist monster? Next time you pass by Brugg on the train, take a fresh look

-Neumarkt stood at the heart of a groundbreaking city plan, drawn up in the 1960s by Brugg’s city council and a progressively-minded group around architect Hans Ulrich Scherer, called ‘Brugg 2000’.
-It set out to transform the old town into a lively, high-density, and, above all, car-free ‘city zone’, comprising department stores, shops, restaurants and other businesses.
-The pedestrian-centric plan was radically ahead of its time.
-Remember, this was an era, when the car was still king, and out-of-town shopping centres were booming.
+Called ‘Brugg 2000’, the paper set out to transform the old town into a lively, high-density, and, above all, car-free ‘city zone’, comprising department stores, shops, restaurants and other businesses.
+The pedestrian-centric plan was radically ahead of its time – bearing in mind this was an era, when the car was still king, and out-of-town shopping centres were booming.
 Embracing a brutalist design expressed the town’s optimistic and forward-looking ambition in robust architectural form.
 Although the project was controversial, no aesthetic concerns were raised.

 The building splits into a horizontal and vertical part.
 The elongated rectangular base contains shops, businesses, restaurants and a multi storey car park.
 It can be accessed directly from the station via elevators.
 It is clad in bush-hammered concrete elements and supported by a series of raw-cast stilts.
 At terrasse level, pre-cast concrete fins frame a cantilevered window ribbon.